AparmitSrivastava/PokeBrain/README.md

 ### How to Play 🕹️
 1. Start the game and view the Pokémon image.
 2. Select the correct name from the given choices.
-3. Earn points for correct answers
+3. Earn points for correct answers.

 Live Demo - https://aparmitsrivastava.github.io/PokeBrain/